 - The previous test kit is no longer available to the Program from January 2018 as it will cease to be produced.

 - The previous provider Specialist Diagnostic Services (operating as Dorevitch Pathology) continued to provide the current test kit and pathology services until 31 December 2017.
-Sonic commenced services from 2 January 2018 (1 January is a public holiday).
+Sonic commenced services from 2 January 2018 (1 January being a public holiday).
 Consequently, there will be no disruption of services for people to be invited through the Program.
 For any kits issued by Dorevitch pathology in 2017, where these are returned in 2018, they will still be tested by Dorevitch Pathology as the service provider will still be in place with the Program to test returned kits that were issued in 2017.

 - Enhancing the user-friendliness of the kit and associated consumer materials has been a key focus leading in to the implementation of the new kit.
 Improvements have been made drawing on the lessons learnt and feedback from Program participants, focus groups, experts, stakeholders and advisory group members.
 During the first year of implementation, continuous improvement of the kit will remain a key area of focus for the Department of Health and Sonic.